estruyf/vscode-helpers/README.md

     // Send a response back to the webview panel.webview.postMessage({
+      command,
-      command: requestId, // The requestId is used to identify the response
+      requestId, // The requestId is used to identify the response
       payload: `Hello from the extension!`
-    });
+    } as MessageHandlerData<string>);
   } else if (command === "POST_DATA") {
     // Do something with the payload
   }